Cryonicus/stable-diffusion-webui/CryoTensor_Converter/README.md

 ### BEFORE YOU RUN THIS SCRIPT

-Start a command box and type "pip install safetensors" or click on "install_safetensor.bat"
+Start a command box and type "pip install safetensors"

 Once installation is confirmed completed, you can run the conversion script.
 If you get a path error, make sure you've set your environment path properly.